-Through fundraising events and the generous support of many people, businesses, sports celebrities and sports organizations, over 3 million dollars for breast cancer projects has been donated to Allegheny Health Network, Magee Women’s Research Institute, the Hillman Cancer Center, and Allegheny General Hospital.
-The Glimmer of Hope Foundation has received tremendous support because of the transparency of the programs it supports, the satisfaction people receive from seeing their contributions at work, and the knowledge that the fund raised stay in Pittsburgh.
-This year, over $500,000 will be distributed in Western Pennsylvania to breast cancer programs and equipment purchases.
+Through fundraising events and the generous support of many people, businesses, sports celebrities and sports organizations, six million dollars for breast cancer projects has been donated to Allegheny Health Network, Magee Women’s Research Institute and the Hillman Cancer Center.
+A Glimmer of Hope Foundation has received tremendous support because of the transparency of the programs it supports; the satisfaction people receive from seeing their contributions at work, and the knowledge that the funds raised stay in the Pittsburgh area.

 In 2015, a SenoClaire tomosynthesis machine was installed and began operating at the Wexford Health & Wellness Pavilion of the Allegheny Health Network thanks to a $171,000 donation made by A Glimmer of Hope Foundation.
 The SenoClaire tomosynthesis helps physicians differentiate benign from dangerous abnormalities, and detect cancer in its earliest stages.
 This machine was the first of its kind in the United States.
 Also, in addition to the tomosynthesis machine GOH has purchased an Automated Breast Ultrasound System (ABUS), this machine detects breast cancer in dense breasts.

 In 2016, GOH created the ‘Home for Hope’, which is located in the Wexford Health and Wellness Pavilion and West Penn Hospital.
 This is a designated space for integrative health services for women under 40 years of age.
 The Home for Hope includes massage therapy, acupuncture, transportation, and childcare.